FDSG: Forecasting Dynamic Scene Graphs: Method

 where $[\cdot ; \cdot]$ denotes the concatenation operation.

-Finally, the scene graph classification head includes a linear layer to classify entity labels, a three-layer Multi-Layer Perceptron (MLP) for bounding box regression, and a two-layer MLP for predicate classification.
+Finally, the scene graph classification head includes a linear layer to classify entity labels using $\hat{o}^c$, a three-layer Multi-Layer Perceptron (MLP) for bounding box regression from $\hat{o}^b$ and $\hat{o}^c$, and a two-layer MLP for predicate classification using $z$: